Table of contents

-The area of configuration management that perplexes so many IT professionals, yet that which provides the highest value in Configuration Management Database (CMDB) projects.
+Business service mapping is the area of configuration management that perplexes so many IT professionals.
+Yet, it provides the highest value in Configuration Management Database (CMDB) projects.

-- IT finds it difficult to define business services.
+- IT finds it difficult to define business services

-- Without service mapping software, the process is extremely time-consuming.
+- Without service mapping software, the process is extremely time-consuming

-In the context of the CMDB, service mapping is the process of defining hierarchical relationships that can be displayed visually, enabling people to see the relationship between the service and its component configuration items, as well as the relationship of the items to one another.
+In the context of the CMDB, business service mapping is the process of defining hierarchical relationships you can visually display.
+This enables people to see the relationship between the service and its component Configuration Items (CI) and the relationship of the items to one another.

-- Information in the service record could identify the business criticality of the service, the business groups that use it, or support it and its expected operational state and service hours.
+- Information in the service record could identify the business criticality of the service, the business groups that use it or support it, and its expected operational state and service hours.
 This provides the information needed to triage the issue appropriately.

 - If a service desk analyst were logging a call about this service and wanted to see if there were any known issues, opening the service map would identify a critical component with an event logged against it and the current status of that event.
 This eliminates the need to escalate an issue that’s already being managed or wasted minutes trying to figure out which piece of infrastructure is down before escalating the issue to the correct team.

-The problem with service mapping is that mapping every component in an enterprise, particularly a large one, is an extremely intensive activity.
-Organizations sometimes attempt to tackle this as a manual activity with a two-pronged approach:
+The challenge with mapping every component in an enterprise, particularly a large one, is that it is an extremely time-intensive activity.

-- Get technicians and developers together and manually identify every configuration item used for only the most critical business services then build the relationships manually.
+- Get technicians and developers together, manually identify every configuration item used for only the most critical business services and then build the relationships manually.

 - Use infrastructure design documents to build the service maps for new deployments, again manually replicating the design in the configuration management system.

-- Discovering and updating the technical attributes automatically, yielding a far more accurate picture of the item’s configuration (now elevating the asset to a configuration item).
+- Discovering and updating the technical attributes automatically, yielding a far more accurate picture of the item’s configuration, now elevating the asset to a configuration item.

-- With service mapping tools, seeing traffic patterns and other information that enables the service mapping tool to map the relationship between configuration items (CI), often to the technical service or application level.
+- With service mapping tools, seeing traffic patterns and other information enables the service mapping tool to map the relationship between configuration items (CI), often to the technical service or application level.

 - A discovery approach is needed for discovery to be run over specific networks during periods of lower activity to avoid potential performance issues.